This morning’s top pick is Analog Devices Inc. (NASDAQ:ADI)

 Sponsored

-Further, it is important to consider ADI stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 6.87.Likewise, its price to free cash flow for the last twelve months stands at 34.43.
-ADI’s price to book ratio for the most recent quarter was 2.00, resulting in an 50.03 price to cash per share for the period.
+Further, it is important to consider ADI stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 6.31.Likewise, its price to free cash flow for the last twelve months stands at 31.65.
+ADI’s price to book ratio for the most recent quarter was 1.99, resulting in an 45.99 price to cash per share for the period.

 How does Analog Devices Inc. (ADI) stock rate among analysts?
 Buy, sell, or hold?